atomjack/cmbot/README.md

 ### Triggers

 Triggers are special commands any mod can set that will make the bot say a certain phrase.
 Any user can activate a trigger (to make the bot say the phrase), either in chat or PM.
-See [trigger](https://github.com/atomjack/cmbot#trigger--keystring-valstring-), [triggerban](https://github.com/atomjack/cmbot#triggerban--usernamestring-) and [triggerlimit](https://github.com/atomjack/cmbot#triggerban--usernamestring-)
+See [trigger](#trigger--keystring-valstring-), [triggerban](#triggerban--usernamestring-) and [triggerlimit](#triggerban--usernamestring-).

 I'd be happy to help you get set up if you run into problems.
 You can usually find me in the [Chillout Mixer](http://turntable.fm/chillout_mixer_ambient_triphop).